-As of 1 January 2021, the rules of the EU’s Single Market and Customs Union will no longer apply to the UK, save in respect of Northern Ireland.
+As of 1 January 2021, the rules of the EU’s Single Market and Customs Union no longer apply to the UK, save in respect of Northern Ireland.
 However the new Agreement does provide for the whole of the UK to continue to have tariff and quota access to the EU market, and vice versa.
-In most other respects, and unless otherwise specified, the UK will in future trade with the EU on the same terms as any other non-member country.
+In most other respects, and unless otherwise specified, the UK will trade with the EU on the same terms as any other non-member country.

 A UK Government Summary Explainer of the new Agreement can be found here.